scottfjennings/ACR_waterbird_data_management/vignette.md

 determine how many new birds we actually observed in that section.

-  - Any new observed negatives in the current section are added to the cumulative negatives.
+  - Any new observed negatives in the current section are added to the cumulative number of known birds ahead of the boats.

-  - Any new observed positives are added to the cumulative positives.
+  - Any new observed positives are added to the cumulative number of known birds behind the boats.

   - If we started the section with any cumulative negatives, then we assume those birds were re-encountered in this section and we